relliott57/kubernetes-ingress/docs/content/tutorials/nginx-ingress-osm.md

+---
+title: NGINX Ingress Controller and Open Service Mesh
+description: |
+  Use NGINX Ingress Controller with Open Service Mesh.
+weight: 1800
+doctypes: ["concept"]
+toc: true
+docs: "DOCS-1181"
+---

 ## This document outlines how to integrate F5 NGINX Ingress Controller with Open Service Mesh (OSM)

 Open Service Mesh will work with both versions of [F5 NGINX Ingress controller](https://github.com/nginxinc/kubernetes-ingress): the free as well as the NGINX Plus versions.

-Below is a link to the official F5 NGINX Ingress controller documentation.
+Below is a link to the official F5 NGINX Ingress Controller documentation.
 [F5 NGINX Ingress controller](https://docs.nginx.com/nginx-ingress-controller/)

 # Integrating NGINX Ingress Controller with Open Service Mesh